 Still, it came as a surprise to see that one of the pictures in the book (Page 27), from Trogir in 1971, matched one I took on our trip in 2017.
 Of course, on our stop off this summer we sought out and grabbed another picture.

 The irony that my picture coincidentally recreates one from a book of photographic ‘then-and-now’ recreations isn’t lost on me.
-Does it make me a good photography, with an eye for a good picture?
-Or is it simply a testament to how beautiful a town it is, how every corner makes a good picture, how it’s survived scar-free the unsurvivable conflicts of the 90’s?
+Does it make me a good photographer, with an eye for a good picture?
+Or is it simply a testament to how beautiful a town it is, how every corner makes a good picture, how fortunate it is to have survived scar-free despite the conflicts of the 90s?

-I guess all it proves is that no picture is truly original, just the time of which it’s taken.
+I guess all it proves is that no picture is truly original, just the time at which it’s taken.

 by Tom McBeth & Natasha Bryan